Parashuram-Sram/Assignment/README.md

 9. Open the reports html in any browser.
 D:\Assignment\Report.html

+10. To configure the temperature variation, update the value in TestData.Api_Ui_Temperature_Variation.

+	10.a Similar approach can be followed to update the variation for humidity.
+Change the value in TestData.Api_Ui_Humidity_Variation.

 Note: There are few network related errors getting displayed on console.
 These errors are not harmful and are not affecting the test execution.I am in search to make this off.